Bobby Clarke: NHL career

 Clarke's production fell to 87 points in 77 games during the 1973–74 regular season, but his leadership and Bernie Parent's stellar goaltending led the Flyers to the second-best record in the league and to the Stanley Cup Finals to play the team with the best record, the Boston Bruins.
 After losing Game 1, Clarke scored arguably the biggest goal of his career in overtime of Game 2, putting a rebound shot in over Bruins goaltender Gilles Gilbert.
 The Flyers won three of the next four games and became the first expansion team to win the Stanley Cup.
 Clarke played a key role in the Finals in countering Bruins' star players, winning 48 of the 66 face-offs against Phil Esposito, and neutralizing Bobby Orr by chasing him down.
 The Stanley Cup winning goal in game six was scored after a fight between Clarke and Orr that sent both players to the penalty box.

 Clarke set the NHL record, at the time, for most assists by a centreman with 89 during the 1974–75 season on his way to a 116-point season.
 He finished second in the league in plus-minus rating with a plus 79, which illustrates his strong two-way play.
-The Flyers returned to the Stanley Cup Finals and defeated the Buffalo Sabres in six games, repeating as Stanley Cup champions.
+The Flyers returned to the Stanley Cup Final and defeated the Buffalo Sabres in six games, repeating as Stanley Cup champions.
+Following the Flyers' victory, a widely circulated photograph captured Clarke smiling and embracing the Stanley Cup.
 In addition to the second championship, Clarke was awarded the Hart Trophy for the second time, while being voted to the league's First All-Star Team.

 1975–76 was a record-breaking season for Clarke.
 Playing on the LCB line with Reggie Leach and Bill Barber, the trio set a record for most goals by a line with 141.
 He also tied his mark of the previous season with 89 assists and set a personal best and franchise record for most points in a single season with 119 (later broken by Mark Recchi in 1992–93).
 He also led the league in plus-minus rating with a plus 83.
 The Flyers, without Parent and Rick MacLeish, made their third straight Finals appearance.
 However, Montreal coach Scotty Bowman's strategy successfully prevented Clarke's line from scoring and the Flyers were swept in four straight games.
 Clarke was awarded his third Hart Trophy and named to the NHL First All-Star team.
 Clarke's production would drop off over the next few seasons; in fact, his point total fell six seasons in a row.
 But the Flyers remained contenders, reaching the semifinals and losing to Boston in 1976–77 and 1977–78.